Visa Sponsorship Therapeutic Support Worker Jobs in UK 2026

-In the new Psychological Skills Service (PSS) in Cambridge, we have an exciting opportunity for a compassionate, motivated, and enthusiastic therapeutic support worker to perform a primary role in the delivery of skills that are underpinned by brief psychological interventions.
+In 2026, the Psychological Skills Service (PSS) in Cambridge is offering an exciting opportunity for compassionate, motivated, and enthusiastic Therapeutic Support Workers.
+You will play a primary role in delivering psychological skills underpinned by brief psychological interventions (BPIs) to clients who would otherwise have limited access to mental health care.

 - Job Type: Full Time